 The customer experience outlook for the new year shouldn’t come as a surprise to anyone: multiple communication channels, integrated and seamless customer experience, social media as customer care and around-the-clock agent availability.
 Customer care simply needs to match the customer lifestyle in order to provide outstanding experiences and to achieve customer loyalty.
 It sounds simple, right?

 Not quite.
 Adapting to customers’ lifestyles in order to provide great customer service is not easy.
 It requires a substantial change in the way companies operate, and it has to become a vital part of the business strategy.
 In the past few years, many companies have started paying closer attention to customer experience.
 Substantial investments have been made in technology, staff and attractive offers in order to provide great customer service and to keep customers happy and loyal.
-For 2019, the challenge is even greater as companies move from “investing” in customer service to fully “integrating” it into their business strategies.
+For this new year, the challenge is even greater as companies move from “investing” in customer service to fully “integrating” it into their business strategies.

 Customer Experience Becomes a Differentiator

 Companies have realized, sometimes the hard way, that a better customer experience will lead to higher customer satisfaction, which in turn results in improved customer retention, brand loyalty and brand advocacy.
 A happy customer is a loyal customer!
 But keeping customers happy comes at a steep price with many companies paying as much to keep customers as they do to acquire new ones.

 This is no surprise.
 Companies need to make significant investments to deliver outstanding customer service.
 Service delivery requires fully integrated multiple communications channels: customers expect that all their interactions are funneled into a single customer profile that gives the agents full visibility into the customers’ background.
 Whether you are on the cloud or on premise, this requires additional investments in technology.
 Not only that, you also need to up your investments in staff across channels as well as longer and more complex training of agents.